CatsLover2006/Audiodex/README.md

 - `InputStream.read(bytes[] b)` returns the number of bytes actually read
 - viva-sound-alac existing
 - Tritonus being open-source so I could add in AIFF `swot` support (little endian vs the standard big endian)
+  - My code was merged into the only active branch!
+[See this commit](https://github.com/umjammer/tritonus/commit/37d9111a01c4ee6a8fa505627b4934d19c7e753d)
 - JAADec playback example being easy to read so I could figure out what's going on
 - mp3spi existing
 - Tritonus `AudioOutputStream` supports AIFF out of the box
+- java-vorbis-support existing

 _I'm a really lucky person ain't I?_